chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 ### Error: Cached artifact not found in offline mode

+**Reason behind error:** This error usually comes in airgap environment,When a packge will try to pull any dpendency from internet in that case this error will come.

-**Steps to resolve:** to resolve this error,We have to use --airgap-bundle option along with the restore command.
+**Steps to resolve:** To resolve this error,We have to use --airgap-bundle option along with the restore command.
 Please find the name of the airgap bundle from the path /var/tmp. the airgap bundle file would be something like frontend-20210908093242.aib

 Command : `chef-automate backup restore s3://bucket\_name/path/to/backups/BACKUP\_ID --patch-config </path/to/patch.toml> --skip-preflight --s3-access-key "Access\_Key" --s3-secret-key "Secret\_Key" --airgap-bundle /var/tmp/<airgap-bundle>`

 ### Error: Existing arch does not match the requested one.

+**Reason behind error:** When you have already done aws provisioning and again you are trying to run `automate-cluster-ctl provision` command,in that case this error will come.

 **Steps to Resolve:**